habitat-sh/on-prem-builder/package_seed_lists/README.md

 These should provide all required packages for the various Effortless patterns.
 They're broken out by architecture, and both stable and unstable are required for a complete Effortless infrastructure.

-See https://github.com/chef/effortless) for more details on the Effortless infrstructure pattern.
+See https://github.com/chef/effortless for more details on the Effortless infrastructure pattern.

 ## Core full (core_full_ARCH_CHANNEL)

 These machine generated lists provide nearly all of the packages in core, broken down by architecture.
 Downloading these lists replicates the old process of downloading all of core, and is expensive in both download time and space.
-However, if you just want one of the architectures these do save substantial amounts of space.
+However if you just want one of the architectures these do save substantial amounts of space.
 The Linux set expands to about 12 GB, while the Windows and Linux kernel2 are about 3.5GB and 1GB respectively.

 ## Core deps (core_deps_ARCH_CHANNEL)

-These are the packages listed as a tdep or build dep of another package in core for the architecture in It is intended as good starting point for building packages.
+These are the packages listed as a transitive dep or build dep of another package in core.
+It is intended as good starting point for building packages.

 ## Builder (builder_x86_64-linux_stable)